5 Things We've Learned About Rosh Hashanah & Honey

 4) Just like our Bee Friends Farm honey, Kosher honey is only filtered minimally to remove any particles like wax from the honey.

-5) Other products from the hive - like pollen or wax - are also kosher.
-Cut Comb and Chunk Comb Honey has been given the okay as well.
-Bite down on sliver of comb, wax and honey, for a satisfying snack or add to a cheeseboard.
+5) Other products from the hive-like pollen or wax - are also kosher.
+Cut Comb and Chunk Comb Honey have been given the okay as well.
+Bite down on sliver of comb, wax, and honey, for a satisfying snack (or add to a cheeseboard).
 Heads up, if you plan to squeeze the honey out of the comb, by hand, do so before the day of rest.

 For a full low down on more honey related kosher and Rosh Hashanah details, we recommend checking out this more comprehensive article.